 Enjoy the journey in Cape Breton, Nova Scotia

-Fall is one of our favorite seasons to go on a road trip, especially in stunning spots like those found in Cape Breton, Nova Scotia.
+Fall is one of our favourite seasons to go on a road trip, especially in stunning spots like those found in Cape Breton, Nova Scotia.
 There is no shortage of things to do, starting with a cruise along the bucket-list worthy Cabot Trail.
-Weave your way through Cape Breton Highlands National Park’s rolling hills and valleys decked out in their autumnal shades.
-The colors begin to change around late September and are often at their peak during early to mid-October.
+Weave your way through Cape Breton Highlands National Park's rolling hills and valleys decked out in their autumnal shades.
+The colours begin to change around late September and are often at their peak during early to mid-October.

-Coastal colors in Newfoundland and Labrador
+Coastal colours in Newfoundland and Labrador

-Explore the Newfoundland and Labrador coastline offering the full spectrum of color in addition to the year-round green and blue tones of the ocean.
+Explore the Newfoundland and Labrador coastline offering the full spectrum of colour in addition to the year-round green and blue tones of the ocean.
 Stay on shore to see the pops of red among the yellow moss close up or enjoy from afar aboard a boat tour and spot the last of the humpback whales heading south for warmer waters.
 You can also head out on one of the province's 300 hiking and walking trails including the East Coast Trail where you can catch the first sunrise of North America or a geyser powered by the powerful Atlantic waves.

 Autumn aurora in Yukon

-Be one of the first to see the early season aurora dancing above the fall colors in Canada’s North.
+Be one of the first to see the early season aurora dancing above the fall colours in Canada's North.
 The golden glow of the aspen forests surrounding Whitehorse, Yukon will set the stage for green northern lights.
 Discover the culture and wildlife during the day before heading out for the evening show at an aurora viewing site or from the warmth of a purpose-built glass chalet.